Skip to main content

 Lost Lake

-Lost Lake carries a solid B grade — strong on most parameters, with measurements that hold up well across the summer season.
+Lost Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
 The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.

-A TSI near 47 places Lost Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
+At a TSI of 56, Lost Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake bottoms out at 20 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Lost Lake covers 539 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Lost Lake ranks 190 of 202 in Vilas County — at the lower end of the locally monitored distribution.
+Lost Lake ranks 167 of 191 in Vilas County — at the lower end of the locally monitored distribution.

 Lost Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
 The fishery includes walleye alongside the lake's other 5 documented species — a notable draw for Wisconsin anglers.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.